Thursday, 10 June 2021

 Costume Design by Michael Burdle

-Costume designer Michael Burdle was tasked with having to realize a story set on another planet in the future; however, the focus on a group of struggling colonists meant that mostly drab workwear could be used to clothe most of the cast.
-However, some patterned brown vests and belts were constructed to give a futuristic and 'Western' inspired touch.
+Michael Burdle was tasked with having to realize a story set on another planet in the future; however, the focus on a group of struggling colonists meant that mostly drab workwear could be used to clothe most of the cast.
+Several patterned brown vests and belts were constructed to give a futuristic and 'Western' inspired touch.

-The colonists are at war with the Interplanetary Mining Corporation aka IMC, whose solders wear bold uniforms consisting of black and red zip-up jackets with red panelling over the shoulders and a mottled grey-black panel around the chest.
-The uniform is worn with jackboots, gloves and helmets that were altered with bands of red lining.
+The colonists are at war with the Interplanetary Mining Corporation whose solders wear black and red zip-up jackets with red panelling over the shoulders and a mottled grey-black panel around the chest.
+The jacket is worn with jackboots, gloves and helmets altered with bands of red lining.

 The Time Lords, briefly seen at the serial's beginning, wear blue and white robes with a circular collar piece; the actors are shot either at a distance or in extreme close-ups, preventing the costumes being seen clearly.

-The alien priests of the planet Uxarieus wear very rudimentary costumes, consisting of a sheet with a raised Ming the Merciless-style collar coated in stones; fits given the primitive nature of the aliens.
+The alien priests of the planet Uxarieus wear very rudimentary costumes, consisting of a sheet with a raised Ming the Merciless-style collar coated in stones; emphasizing the primitive nature of the aliens.

 'The Daemons'